 The culmination of performance learning for students in the Department of Chemistry is presentation of their research to an external audience.
-Eight chemistry majors graduated this May.
-Two of these students presented their research at the 2014 national convention of Sigma Zeta National Science and Mathematics Honor Society, and one of these students won a 2013-2014 Sigma Zeta research grant for her work.
-One student presented his research at the annual meeting of the Illinois State Academy of Science.
-Two of the eight students presented their research at the 247th national meeting of the American Chemical Society.
-Six of the eight students presented their research at the 2014 Millikin University Undergraduate Research Poster Symposium, and four of those six received awards for their posters.
-In addition, a senior biology major, more than 50% of whose research was in chemistry, presented at both the Sigma Zeta national convention and the Millikin poster symposium and won the award for best presentation at both venues.
+Two chemistry majors graduated in December 2014, and eight chemistry majors graduated this May.
+Three of the ten students presented their research at the 2015 national convention of Sigma Zeta National Science and Mathematics Honor Society, and one of these students won a 2014-2015 Sigma Zeta research grant for her work.
+Two of the students also presented their research at the 249th national meeting of the American Chemical Society.
+Another student presented his research at the annual meeting of the Illinois State Academy of Science.
+Eight students presented their research at the 2015 Millikin University Undergraduate Research Poster Symposium, and four of them received awards for their posters, including the overall first place award, two second place awards, and a third place award.
+In addition, a senior physics major, more than 50% of whose research was in chemistry, presented at both the Sigma Zeta national convention and the Millikin poster symposium, where she won a first place award.